 Cover with aluminum foil and bake for 30 minutes.
 Remove foil and bake for an additional 5 minutes.

 Emily recommends Hunt’s brand for all tomato sauce, tomato paste, and diced tomatoes.

 If you place in fridge after preparing, you will need to bake for about an hour.

 If you freeze, let thaw before baking for best results.

-If you enjoyed this Baked Ziti, you should check out these other SugarSpicesLife recipes:
+If you enjoy this Baked Ziti, you might enjoy these other SugarSpicesLife recipes: